-- Difficulty with visual recognition of new objects and environments.
+Difficulty with visual recognition of new objects and environments.
 Navigating new walkways, front stops, or porches can be near impossible while trick or treating.
-A familiar classroom or hallway in school might be unrecognizable with the Halloween decorations.
+A familiar classroom or hallway in school might be unrecognizable with Halloween decorations.

-- Difficulty with new sensory input from wearing costumes.
+Difficulty with new sensory input from wearing costumes.
 Unfamiliar tactile input from costumes can be another form of sensory complexity—a new type of material, masks, bulky suits, or face paint.

 What are some ways to make Halloween more accessible and fun for children with CVI?

-- The color palette of Halloween includes highly saturated colors—orange, green, purple—and, of course, a black background.
+The color palette of Halloween includes highly saturated colors—orange, green, purple—and, of course, a black background.

-Six ideas to address the difficult parts of Halloween:
+Six ideas to address the difficult parts of Halloween

-- Ask friends and family to introduce themselves when they are in their costumes.
+Ask friends and family to introduce themselves when they are in their costumes.
 Your child may recognize the familiar voice.
 Verbally describe the costumes of each person.

-- Costumes are another opportunity to leverage your child’s interests.
+Costumes are another opportunity to leverage your child’s interests.
 Help your child choose a costume of a character or item they are very familiar with.
 For example, one CVI parent chose a shark costume because her son loved the song, “Baby Shark.”

-- Choose clothing that your child will tolerate.
+Choose clothing that your child will tolerate.
 You know your child best.
 If they only love wearing sweatsuits, then a successful costume will have a sweatsuit as its base.
-A CVI parent mentioned that she has a back up costume just in case the first option doesn’t work out.
+A CVI parent mentioned that she has a backup costume just in case the first option doesn’t work out.
 We always have to be prepared for anything when it comes to our kids with CVI.